Frequently Asked Questions (FAQ)¶

 Can I directly download and install the new version for an upgrade?
 Is uninstalling the old version required?

 Both approaches are supported.
-You can directly run OnekeyScript.p or OnekeyScript.exe and select "Full Installation" in the pop-up interface; alternatively, you may uninstall the old version first and then install the new one.
+You can directly run OnekeyScript.p or OnekeyScript.exe and select "Full Installation" in the pop-up interface (i.e., set all options to "Yes"); alternatively, you may uninstall the old version first and then install the new one.

 Can the RflySim toolchain be installed on external USB drives or other portable storage devices connected to a Windows computer for use across multiple machines?